beyond-all-reason/tachyon/docs/schema/autohost.md

 ## SubscribeUpdates

 Ask the autohost to send us updates about its battles.
+Autohost will send all updates with time > since (not >= but >)

 - Endpoint Type: **Request** -> **Response**
 - Source: **Server**